DinoChiesa/Apigee-Java-Xslt/README.md

 ## Using this policy

-You do not need to build the source code in order to use the policy in Apigee Edge.
+You need to build the source code in order to use the policy in Apigee Edge, in order to download all the dependencies.

-All you need is the built JAR, and the appropriate configuration for the policy.
+The instructions are at the bottom of this README.

-If you want to build it, feel free.
-The instructions are at the bottom of this readme.
+After you build it,

-1. copy the jar file, available in  target/edge-custom-xslt-1.0.6.jar , if you have built the jar, or in [the repo](bundle/apiproxy/resources/java/edge-custom-xslt-1.0.6.jar) if you have not, to your apiproxy/resources/java directory.
+1. copy the jar file, available in  target/edge-custom-xslt-1.0.7.jar , if you have built the jar, or in [the repo](bundle/apiproxy/resources/java/edge-custom-xslt-1.0.7.jar) if you have not, to your apiproxy/resources/java directory.
 Also copy all the required dependencies.
 (See below) You can do this offline, or using the graphical Proxy Editor in the Apigee Edge Admin Portal.

 2. include a Java callout policy in your apiproxy/resources/policies directory.
 It should look